 Talent transferring the animal to the housing cage.
 TEXT: Repeat the injection procedure for the remaining animals

-Retinal dissections for imaging experiment
+Retinal dissections for live-imaging experiment

 Prepare retinal aCSF as mentioned in the text manuscript [1].
 Oxygenate the retinal aCSF by bubbling with carbogen for a minimum of 15 minutes [2], then adjust the pH to 7.4 [3].